 Arriving at 7am in Kennedy Airport after a long flight from Buenos Aires, exhaustion dictated an expensive taxi ride into Manhattan.
 My hotel was on the East Side, not too far from the United Nations judging by all the consulates on the street.
-I couldn’t check in until 3pm, but they were kind enough to allow me to have a shower and to leave my luggage with the Puerto Rican porters.
-After a light lunch I located the Rockefeller Center where I bought a combined ticket to the MoMA and Top of the Rock, the spot I had chosen to enjoy my first Manhattan sunset.
+I couldn’t check in until 3 pm.
+However, they were kind enough to allow me to have a shower and to leave my luggage with the Puerto Rican porters.
+After a light lunch, I located the Rockefeller Center where I bought a combined ticket to the MoMA and Top of the Rock, the spot I had chosen to enjoy my first Manhattan sunset.

 The MoMA (The Museum of Modern Art) was quintessentially American.
 Mobbed with tourists who spent about seven seconds in front of every painting and chatted loudly, it was definitely big and brash.
 Just how many Picassos can you fit into one room?
 MoMA will probably answer this question for you.
-Neither the art nor the touristy atmosphere appealed to my tired eyes or senses, however, the building was a delight.
-Large glass windows provided splendid vistas of the city outside and the building itself was a fantastic example of modern architecture.
-In particular, I loved the sculpture garden with its sleepy feel on a hot and humid summer afternoon in New York City.
-Its calm acted as a counterpoint to the noisy atmosphere inside the building.
+Neither the art nor the touristy atmosphere appealed to my tired eyes or senses.
+That said, the building was a delight.
+Large glass windows provided splendid vistas of the city outside.
+Indeed, the building itself would defy critics of modern architecture.
+In particular, the sculpture garden had a delightfully sleepy feel on a hot and humid summer afternoon in New York City.
+The sense of calm there acted as a counterpoint to the noisy atmosphere inside the building.

-An afternoon in bed was the only antidote to my exhaustion and this enabled me to recover enough to enjoy the sunset over New York from the top of the Rockefeller Center (also known as Top of the Rock).
-From the turbo charged elevator that whisked you to the top to the views of The Empire State and Central Park, this was New York City at its best.
-The crowd audibly gasped as the sun set and the skyline lit up.
-I heard people express their admiration in a number of languages and tourists milled around having their photos taken with the stunning backdrop of the Manhattan skyline at night.
+An afternoon in bed was the only antidote to my exhaustion.
+This enabled me to recover enough to enjoy the sunset over New York from the top of the Rockefeller Center (also known as Top of the Rock).
+A turbocharged elevator whisks visitors to the top.
+The views of The Empire State and Central Park showcase New York City at its best.
+The crowd audibly gasped at the sunset and the skyline lit up.
+People expressed their admiration in a number of languages and tourists milled around.
+Everyone wanted their photo with the stunning backdrop of the Manhattan skyline at night.

 No matter how many times you’ve seen it in movies or on TV, it still manages to impress.